pettyjamesm/clouten-cs/02-memory/docs/Overview.md

 # Call Stacks and System Calls
+In this section we'll continue where Vikram left off last week and cover some more detail on how programs execute and how memory works.
+We'll talk about how memory is laid out in a running process and the basics of OS / process interaction.
+The best guide I've been able to find that generally covers most of these topics can be found [here](http://duartes.org/gustavo/blog/post/anatomy-of-a-program-in-memory/).

 ## Call Stacks
 stacks.c defines some functions to demonstrate some characteristics of the call stack.
 To note: